shipgirlproject/Haruna/README.md

 `"authorization": "Same on what you used for your DBL webhook password"`

 `"user_id": "ID of the user you want to check"`

+Returns true if the user voted, false if not